Cheerfulmoss/UQ-Timetable/README.md

 ## License Agreement

-By contributing to this project, you agree to license your work under the terms of the project's chosen license.
+By contributing to this project, you agree to license your work under the terms of the [GNU General Public License v3.0 (GPL-3.0)](https://www.gnu.org/licenses/gpl-3.0.html).
+Please review the full text of the license in the [LICENSE](./LICENSE) file.